How to Set Up Data Consolidation: Plan, Skills, Software, Sourcing Models and Costs

 - Designing a data security framework (data access policies and policies for data access monitoring, data encryption policies, etc.).

-Note 2: Together with data consolidation architecture design, data stores (data warehouses, data marts, etc.) are designed and data objects from source systems are mapped to destination stores.
+ScienceSoft's best practice: Together with data consolidation architecture design, we design data stores (data warehouses, data marts, etc.) and map data objects from source systems to destination stores.

-Note 3: During the data consolidation architecture design step, the final tech stack for each component of the data consolidation solution is defined.
+ScienceSoft's best practice: When the architecture is outlined, we define the final tech stack for each component of the data consolidation solution.

 Step 6.
 Development and stabilization